Man suspected of murdering teen girls in 2017 has close community ties

 Liberty German, 14, and Abigail Williams, 13, vanished while hiking in their hometown of Delphi, about 60 miles northwest of Indianapolis, in February 2017.
 Their bodies were found in the woods the day after they disappeared.

-Carter on Monday said that their murderer likely lived in, worked in or often visited Delphi, a city of about 3,000 people.
+Carter said Monday that their murderer likely lived in, worked in or often visited Delphi, a city of about 3,000 people.

 He said investigators were looking for tips on a vehicle abandoned near Hoosier Heartland Highway on the day the girls went missing.